Sevenmaker7/lead-copilot/README.md

 - Internal Telegram notifications are in Russian (the target team's language); drafts sent to leads stay in the lead's own detected language.

-Two more portfolio projects (a document-OCR agent, a RAG knowledge-base assistant) are scoped separately and not part of this repo.